 Regarding the full-time program:

 The first step is to send in a written application along with a $20 application fee.
 The application fee is applied to your tuition upon acceptance.
 Once we have reviewed your written application, we will call your references and then set up a phone interview with you.
-After your phone interview we will let you know if you are accepted or not.
+After your phone interview we will let you know if you are accepted or not within a week’s time.
 If you are accepted into our full-time program a $1,000 non-refundable deposit holds your space in the class.
 This ensures that you will be attending; otherwise we may offer your place in the class to another applicant.
 Our maximum number of students each year is 15.

 When should I apply?

 We accept applications year round.
 We encourage early application as some years we have had to turn students away.
-Fall is a great time to apply.
-After the new year, we only accept applications on a space available basis.

 What do students do for housing?